DavieDavieDave/jIRCBot/README.md

     join #channel

-Causes the bot to join a channel
+Causes the bot to join a channel.

 Example: